hroncok/python-minimization/document.md

 Alternatively such thing would no longer be allowed to name itself Python.
 It would merely be a "minimal Python" with a separate entrypoint - and that **violates the (3) or (4) criterion** (depending on the actual implementation).

 Alternatively, this change would need to be driven upstream -- track dependencies on standard library modules and allow it to be shipped in parts.
 See also our draft [PEP 534](https://www.python.org/dev/peps/pep-0534/) -- *Improved Errors for Missing Standard Library Modules*.
-If implemented, this would allow us to split the library to atomic parts and only make the actually used modules mandatory, saving an unknown amount of space (arguably quite large) and several external dependencies as well (such as `libsqlite3.so`, `libgdbm.so` etc.).
+If implemented, this would allow us to split the library to several parts (either minimal + rest, or per module, or anything in between) and only make the actually used modules mandatory, saving an unknown amount of space (arguably quite large) and several external dependencies as well (such as `libsqlite3.so`, `libgdbm.so` etc.).
 We could basically do the `python3-tkinter` split at scale, via an upstream supported way.

 ### Solution 3: Compress large data-like modules